 Greek mythology often describes how places – both divine and mortal – looked with vivid detail.
 Think of the high-walled Troy, the dark depths of the Underworld, or the shining peak of Mount Olympus – home of the Olympian gods.

 Uranus’ domain was also vividly described in Greek mythology.
 The Greeks visualized the sky as a brass dome decorated with stars.
 They believed that the edges of this sky-dome reached the outer limits of the flat Earth.

 When Apollo – god of music and the sun – pulled his chariot across the sky bringing daybreak, he was actually driving across the body of his great grandfather – the primordial sky god Uranus.

 Uranus and the Zodiac Wheel

 Uranus was long associated with the zodiac and the stars.
 But it was the Ancient Babylonians who created the first zodiac wheel around 2,400 years ago.
-They used the zodiac wheel to create their own form of horoscopes, to predict the future and find meaning.
+They used the zodiac wheel to create their own form of horoscope, to predict the future, and find meaning.
 In ancient times, the sky and the heavens were thought to hold great truths about the mysteries of the universe.
 The sky has been revered by many ancient and non-ancient groups and mythologies.

 The Greeks associated the zodiac wheel with Uranus.
 Along with the stars, the zodiac wheel became his symbol.